-- Send an email without proofreading it (people don't expect pristine spelling or punctuation, but you should make sure that your email says what you intended and is clear). - Avoid "text talk" (i.e. TTYL)
+- Send an email with only an attachment and no message - Send an email without proofreading it (people don't expect pristine spelling or punctuation, but you should make sure that your email says what you intended and is clear). - Avoid "text talk" (i.e. TTYL)